marigold-dev/training-dapp-4/README.md

 # :point_up:  Upgradable Poke game

-Previously, you learned how to do inter-contract calls, use view and do unit testing.
+Previously, you learned how to use tickets and don't mess up with it.
 In this third session, you will enhance your skills on :
+- upgrading a smart contract with proxy
-- upgrading a smart contract and store function code
+- upgrading a smart contract with lambda function code

 As you maybe know, smart contracts are immutable but in real life, applications are not and evolve.
+During the past several years, bugs and vulnerabilities in smart contracts caused millions of dollars to get stolen or lost forever.
+Such cases may even require manual intervention in blockchain operation to recover the funds.

 Let's see 2 tricks that allow to upgrade a contract

 # :memo: Prerequisites